De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Introducing a Proof System with a Pair of Nominal Quantifiers

 \subsection{Intuitive explanations for the rules of \textsf{MAV1}.}

 We briefly recall the established system \textsf{MAV}, before explaining the rules for quantifiers.
-This paper focuses on necessary proof theoretical prerequisites, and only hints at formal result for process embeddings in \textsf{MAV1}.
-Details on the soundness of process embeddings appear in companion papers.
+This paper focuses on necessary proof theoretical prerequisites, and hints at result for process embeddings in \textsf{MAV1}.
+Details on the soundness of process embeddings appear in a companion paper~\cite{MSCS}.

 \textbf{The additives.} The rules of the basic system \textsf{BV} in the top part of Fig.~\ref{figure:rewrite} are as described previously in Section~\ref{section:self-dual}.
 The first and second parts of Fig.~\ref{figure:rewrite} define multiplicative-additive system \textsf{MAV}~\cite{Horne2015}.
-The additives are useful for modelling non-deterministic choice in processes~\cite{Abramsky1993}: the \textit{left} rule $P \oplus Q \longrightarrow P$ suggests we chose the left branch $P$ \textbf{or} alternatively the right branch $Q$ by using the \textit{right} rule; the \textit{external} rule $\left(P \with Q\right) \cpar R \longrightarrow \left(P \cpar R\right) \with \left(Q \cpar R\right)$ suggests that we try both branches $P \cpar R$ \textbf{and} $Q \cpar R$ separately; and the \textit{tidy} rule indicates a derivation is successfully only if both branches explored are successful.
-The \textit{medial} rule is a partial distributivity property between the additives and \textit{seq} (a property expected of most preorders over processes).
+The additives are useful for modelling non-deterministic choice in processes~\cite{Abramsky1993}: the \textit{left} rule $\vcenter{\infer{P \ooplus Q}{P}}$ suggests we chose the left branch $P$ \textbf{or} alternatively the right branch $Q$ by using the \textit{right} rule; the \textit{external} rule $\vcenter{\infer{\left(P \wwith Q\right) \cpar R}{\left(P \cpar R\right) \wwith \left(Q \cpar R\right)}}$ suggests that we try both branches $P \cpar R$ \textbf{and} $Q \cpar R$ separately; and the \textit{tidy} rule indicates a derivation is successfully only if both branches explored are successful.
+The \textit{medial} rule is a partial distributivity property between the additives and \textit{seq} (in concurrency theory, this is a property expected of most preorders over processes).
 The role of the additives as a form of \textit{internal} and \textit{external} choice has been investigated in related work~\cite{Ciobanu2015}.

 \textbf{The first-order quantifiers.} The rules for the first-order quantifiers in the third part of Fig.~\ref{figure:rewrite} follow a similar pattern to the additives.
 The \textit{select1} rule allows a variable to be replaced by any term.
-Notice we stick to the first-order case, since variables only appear in atomic predicates and may only be replaced by terms.
+Notice we stick to the first-order case, since variables only appear in atomic formulae and may only be replaced by terms.
 The \textit{extrude1}, \textit{tidy1} and \textit{medial1} rules follow a similar pattern to the rules for the additives \textit{external}, \textit{tidy} and \textit{medial} respectively.
 In process embeddings, first-order quantifiers are useful as input binders.
-For example we can soundly embed the $\pi$-calculus process $\co{a}b \cpar a(x).\co{x}c \cpar b(x)$ as the following provable predicate:
+For example we can soundly embed the $\pi$-calculus process $\co{y}z \pipar y(x).\co{x}w \pipar z(x)$ as the following provable formula:

 Notice, that the above process can also reach a successfully terminated state using $\tau$ transitions in the $\pi$-calculus semantics.
 Indeed the cut elimination result established in this paper is a prerequisite in order to prove this soundness criterion holds for finite $\pi$-calculus processes.